run-llama/llama_index/docs/index.rst

 Welcome to LlamaIndex 🦙 (GPT Index)!
 =====================================

-GPT Index (LlamaIndex) is a project consisting of a set of data structures designed to make it easier to use large external knowledge bases with LLMs.
+LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.

    ⚠️ **NOTE**: We are rebranding GPT Index as LlamaIndex!
 We will carry out this transition gradually.